Recipe: Black Bean Chilli With a Cheesy Blanket by Recipetin Eats

 The chilli recipe is from Maehashi’s latest book, Tonight, which anticipates another question you might have: what should I cook for dinner?
 Her answer is any one of 150 recipes that won’t chew up all your time and which offer easy ingredient swaps so you can use what you already have in your cupboard.
 Her oven-baked satay chicken removes skewers from the equation for extra ease, while her Korean-style kimchi noodles recipe suggests extra gochujang if you want to dial down the heat.

-Back to the chilli.
+Back to the chilli (which is a perfect winter warmer.
 It was born from a question Maehashi asked herself: “What would happen if I made my chilli con carne using cans of black beans hiding in the back of my pantry instead of beef mince?”
 This is the result.

 “These earthy beans marry with the richly spiced chilli sauce like soulmates from birth,” she writes.
 “The whole thing is topped with a blanket of cheese to make everything better and then baked.
 Serve the chilli with corn chips or warm tortillas for dunking and scooping.
 Otherwise it’s perfect over rice and pasta, or stuffed into jacket potatoes and big soft rolls as sloppy joes.
 Have black beans ever sounded so damned fabulous?”